EConcessionary Passes - a reminder from DHBUG

 EEvening and Sunday bus services

-Essex County Council (ECC) officers have (February 2018) made some recommendations in relation to the future of Evening and Sunday Bus Services in receipt of financial support from the Council.
-These are currently provided through a total of 58 contracts, each of which will fall due for review on reaching a common expiry date at the end of July 2018.
+Early in 2018 Essex County Council (ECC) officers made some recommendations in relation to the future of Evening and Sunday Bus Services in receipt of financial support from the Council.
+Some 58 contracts were set to fall due for review on reaching a common expiry date at the end of July 2018.

 Around 85 per cent of the Essex bus network, by passenger miles travelled, is provided commercially.
 On these services, operators determine their own bus routes, set their own fares, maintain their own buses and run their services as their commercial interests dictate.
 The remaining 15 per cent of the network - over 3 million passenger journeys a year, involving more than 200 services - is supported by Essex County Council to the tune of £8.5m net per annum. £1.9m of this spend is allocated to Evening and Sunday services, supporting around 800,000 passenger journeys a year.